Young people not in education, employment or training (NEET), UK: May 2026

 Economically inactive young people who were not in education, employment or training

-In April to June 2024, there were an estimated 540,000 economically inactive young people aged 16 to 24 years who were NEET.
-This was up 75,000 on the year from April to June 2023, and down 40,000 on the quarter from January to March 2024.
-The number of young men who were NEET and economically inactive was 280,000 and the corresponding number of young women was 260,000.
-The total increase of 75,000 on the year was driven by young men, who saw an increase of 93,000 on the year from April to June 2023, while young women aged 16 to 24 years who were NEET and economically inactive decreased by 18,000 on the year.
+The number of young men who were NEET and economically inactive was 297,000 and the corresponding number of young women was 316,000.
+The total increase of 44,000 on the year was largely among young men, with an increase of 28,000 from January to March 2025.
+Young women aged 16 to 24 years who were NEET and economically inactive increased by 16,000 on the year.

 Subnational not in education, employment or training (NEET) estimates

-Subnational estimates for people not in education, employment or training are not published by the Office for National Statistics (ONS), but can be accessed through the links in Section 6: Related links.
+We do not publish subnational estimates for people who are not in education, employment or training (NEET).
+These estimates can be accessed by following the links in Section 7: Related links.

 Back to table of contents